Presidential Debate Disclaimer:

 Demonstration of success

 Hillary DID articulate prior successes when she addressed Trumps comment about her being in government for 30 years.
 Hillary responded with “So let me talk about my 30 years in public service, I’m very glad to do so”.
 She then went on to tick off a laundry list of accomplishments directly related to a presidential position.
-Hillary was able to demonstrate she is more qualified to fill the job of president over HRNasty.
+Hillary was able to demonstrate she is more qualified to fill the job of the president over HRNasty.
 I would NOT be able to rattle off even one of the below bullets.

 - Hundreds of thousands of kids now have a chance to be adopted because I worked to change our adoption and foster care system.

-- After 9/11, I went to work with Republican mayor, governor and president to rebuild New York and to get health care for our first responders who were suffering because they had run toward danger and gotten sickened by it.
+- After 9/11, I went to work with the Republican mayor, governor and president to rebuild New York and to get health care for our first responders who were suffering because they had run toward danger and gotten sickened by it.

 - Hundreds of thousands of National Guard and Reserve members have health care because of work that I did.